Mirror, Mirror on the Wall: Reflections on Custom and Clans' Integrity - By Anak Negeri

 The rakyat are starting to speak up.

-This publication has not independently verified the identity of the author or any factual claims made within the essay.
+This publication has not independently verified the identity of the author or the factual claims in the essay.
+All opinions are the writer's own.

-Read all articles by Anak Negeri reprinted in Free Malaysia Today here.
+All articles by Anak Negeri have been reprinted in Bahasa Melayu in Free Malaysia Today.

 If you are new to this Substack, and are not sure where to begin, visit our Start Here page, where we list all our articles organised by theme.